Welcome to Angela Schottenhammer’s website

 This project is being sponsored by the MCRI (Major Collaborative Research Initiative) sponsored by the Social Sciences and Humanities Research Council of Canada.
 My sub-project is also supported by the Faculty of Arts and Humanities, Gent University, Belgium.

-Emergence and Development of Maritime Commerce in the East Asian World (beginning and middle stage: 2010-2014) Continue reading
+Emergence and Development of Maritime Commerce in the East Asian World (2010-2017) Continue reading

 China’s Maritime Commerce and Naval Activities in Northeast Asia During the “Yuan-Ming Rupture”